Transfer of cases 'step-up step-down' procedure (Children in Need and CAF)

 Suffolk County Council

 NB) The inner envelope must state, ‘Addressee Only’

-The Step-up policy details how a child or young person supported through the Common Assessment Framework (CAF) process will continue to receive support as needs escalate to require children's social care intervention.
+The transfer of cases 'step-up step-down' policy details how a child or young person supported through the Common Assessment Framework (CAF) process will continue to receive support as needs escalate to require children's social care intervention.
 It also explains the role of members of the Team Around the Child (TAC) as children's social care takes on the lead role with a child or young person.

-The Step-up Step-down procedure describes how a Team Around the Child can be engaged by Children's Social Care when they are bringing their support to an end.
+The procedure describes how a Team Around the Child can be engaged by Children's Social Care when they are bringing their support to an end.

 The following leaflets are available on the CWDC website:

 - The Common Assessment Framework - a guide for practitioners (PDF, 3.5MB)